m1markus/m1m-infra-config/README.md

 ## ToDo

-fix the lost wake up problem in the client from a long poll missing an update
+Fix the lost wake up problem in the client from a long poll missing an update.
+Timestamp from last recent processed updated_at record is sent by the client.
+The backend has to check for available db updates for that application and fire the event right away if there are some.
+Next step implement db query... :)

 This project uses Quarkus, the Supersonic Subatomic Java Framework.